 writing in plain English

-creative writing (two years of evening classes)
+creative writing (two terms with author Philip Pullman at university, two years of evening classes)

 storytelling (one term of evening classes)

 new ways to make journalism pay (focusing on blogging and social media)